By category:

 presumably means repeat the figure twice more from progressed places — you find phrases such as do thus to the last, the rest following

 at the end of dozens of dances, and it just means it's a progressive figure.
 Sharp invents an extra A-music, and an unusual move to go with it.
-Normally in dances such as “Bridge of Athlone”, “Waves of Tory”, “Barley Reel”, “Hebridean Weevil” and many other traditional-style dances you'd expect the followers to go down the outside and then lead up through an arch with their partners.
+Normally in dances such as “Bridge of Athlone”, “Waves of Tory”, “Barley Reel”, “Hebridean Weevil” and many other traditional-style dances the followers go down the outside and then lead up through an arch with their partners.
 Sharp doesn't use an arch, and he has the followers leading down through the bottom couple and casting up to progressed place.
 This always presents problems and people do too wide a cast so then they're late for the next figure.
 I say “Tops cast, the others follow, take your partner's hand and lead down through, cast up to a new place”.
 Yes I really do say “take your partner's hand” all nine times; some people seem to need it.

 The second figure is by far the hardest, and here are my suggestions for giving people more chance of getting through it.
 I used to say “Man up, lady down, arm right with the opposite sex” but now I've been exposed to more gender-free calling I say “Middles go left, arm right”.
 Don't let them rush it in the walkthrough: “arm right once around and stop.
 Now middles pass that person's partner left shoulder to start a hey for three — ends finish at home, middles finish improper.
 [Wait until everyone has got there — don't let the so-called experts rush ahead to show how clever they are.]
 Now exactly the same at the other end…” Then I point out that it's the same people who are being armed with both times — the top woman and bottom man (or you might say second long corners).
 And it's arm right both times.
 “Those people, you won't be standing there waiting for the middles to come to you, you'll still be finishing the hey, but if you stick your right arm out you're giving the middles a signal which they will appreciate.
 And after the second hey you'll find that the top woman is already facing out, so when I say ”Great cast“ don't face up and spin round, there isn't time, just go.”
 I actually delay the call “Great cast” very slightly, otherwise there's a danger that the second woman will still be at the top and think she's supposed to initiate the move — you can see exactly that the first time through this figure in the video, though they recover beautifully.
-You've got to be on the ball and call everything at the right time, which is difficult if you're reading off a card — if you can't learn the whole dance, at least memorise the second figure.
+You've got to be on the ball and call everything at the right time, which is difficult if you're reading it off a card — if you can't learn the whole dance, at least memorise the second figure.

 Isabelle Woodford has pointed out that it's strange the first two figures are led by the middles whereas the third figure seems to be led by the ends.
 In fact on the video above the twos are in charge — they're advancing menacingly on the end couples to make them cast.
 I'm not suggesting you teach that, though you can click the image above to watch it, but I've updated my instructions!
 After the arming introduction I usually say: “The bottom couple have a vital role now — you stand still!” and after the great cast I point out that the new bottom couple are standing still and they continue to stand still, while the top two couples are moving up and the middles are chasing the tops, ready to flow into the next figure.